OCR4all/ocr4all-backend/README.md

   1. ocr4all-app-persistence
   2. ocr4all-app-spi
   3. ocr4all-app-ocrd-spi
-- run `mvn clean package` in the project `ocr4all-app`
+- in the project `ocr4all-app`
+  1. run `mvn clean package`
-- start with `java -jar target/ocr4all-app-1.0-SNAPSHOT.jar`
+  2. start the application with `java -jar target/ocr4all-app-1.0-SNAPSHOT.jar`
 ### Usage
 - Running in server mode, add initial user in users, passwords and groups in `ocr4all/workspace/.ocr4all` (see below for an example setup)
 - afterwards the API can be used to manage the users